ogeohia/BurritoBay-Customer-Purchase-Propensity-Predictor/README.md

 Focusing on the business objective to **maximize the identification of potential purchasers (prioritizing Recall)**, we trained and tuned LightGBM and Random Forest models.
 The **Tuned LightGBM model** demonstrated the best performance in capturing potential buyers (Recall: 0.63) while maintaining strong overall discrimination (ROC AUC: 0.913).

-The final model is delivered as a deployable pipeline, ready to integrate into ShopBoys' systems for applications like:
+The final model is delivered as a deployable pipeline, ready to integrate into SB's systems for applications like:

 *   Identifying high-intent users for targeted promotions.
 *   Enabling real-time website personalization.